What Kayak Expedition is Best for Me? WWE’s Guide to Smooth Paddling

 - Do you want to camp or sleep in a real bed at the end of the day?

-Of course there are no right answers to the questions above–however, the answers will point you in different directions from Croatia to Antarctica!
+Of course there are no right answers to the questions above–however, the answers will point you in different directions from Baja to Antarctica!
 For a sneak peek at our most kayak-y itineraries, you can dip into this feature that categorizes our trips based on the main activity.
 Here are a few things you should also consider first.